Fabric care – preparing your fabric

 Preparing your fabric

 Sometimes it’s necessary to prepare your fabric before you cut it.
 There are a number of reasons why you may need to do this – for example to reduce the risk of shrinking your finished garment, or to lose any unfixed dye.
-Unless the description for your fabric indicates otherwise, none of our fabrics will have been pre-washed or otherwise prepared for use in dressmaking.
-You’ll therefore need to take the appropriate steps yourself.
+Unless the description for your fabric indicates otherwise, it’s best to assume that your fabric will not have been pre-washed or otherwise prepared for use in dressmaking.
+Often it will have – but we won’t necessarily know, so you’ll need to take the appropriate steps yourself.
 We are always happy to do a test wash as explained in the section Fabric care – looking after your fabric – however this will apply to samples and not purchased lengths.

 Once your fabric has been used to construct your garment, follow the guidance given in Fabric care – looking after your fabric.

 Densely-woven fabrics (e.g. drills and twills, including denims) may be prone to shrinkage.
 We recommend that you wash these fabrics prior to cutting and fitting, according to the appropriate instructions in Fabric care – looking after your fabric.
 In addition, heavily dyed fabrics may lose dye in initial washes and so should be washed separately from differently-coloured fabrics.

 We recommend that you wash linen or fabrics with a linen content prior to cutting, in order to ensure that the usual initial shrinkage experienced with linen-based fabrics can be eliminated prior to garment construction.
 We suggest a 30º or 40º machine wash or a hand wash, followed by a steam iron when almost dry.
 Theoretically this will result in anything from a 2-3% to as much as 10% shrinkage although we’ve never seen anything more than the lower end of this scale when we’ve wash-tested a fabric.